pracovnik/MyScripts/scripts/network_testing_port/readme.md

 This script is more related to work.

-When I do a reboot or restart of machine/software, I want to know when it is up (when started).
+When I do a reboot or restart of machine/software, I want to know when it is up (when a service is ready with open port).
 So this is just a simple script that run a cycle, that check regularly IP:port if is open.
 If open it hold and wait for user's input(key press).